Howdy Doody: The Canadian Howdy Doody Show

 Toby Tarnow played Princess Pan of the Forest, generally referred to as Pan.
 Tarnow was born in Gravelbourg Saskatchewan in 1937.
 She started studying acting at the Lorne Green Academy of Radio Arts at the age of eight, and by the age of ten she was already performing professionally on CBC radio.
 In 1954, she became the first actress to play Anne in the live televised production of the musical adaptation of Anne of Green Gables.

-Following her role as Princess Pan on Howdy Doody, she had a recurring role on the CBC children’s program Mr. Dressup (the spinoff from Fred Rogers’ Misterrogers, after he took his neighborhood to Pittsburgh).
-Tarnow’s wide career encompassed radio, television, film, theater, and writing.
+Following her role as Princess Pan on Howdy Doody, she had a recurring role on the CBC children's program Mr. Dressup (the spinoff from Fred Rogers' Misterrogers, after he took his neighborhood to Pittsburgh).
+Tarnow's wide career encompassed radio, television, film, theater, and writing.

 After moving to the United States, she founded the Riverbend School of Theater Arts for the Boys and Girls Club in New Hampshire.
 In 2010, she was awarded the Children and Youth Theater Award by the New Hampshire Theater Awards.

 Barbara Hamilton was Willow the Witch, an absent-minded white witch with a good heart.
 Known for her work on Canadian stage and television, she was once labelled the funniest woman in Canada.

 Born in Kingston Ontario, Hamilton attended the University of Toronto before embarking on a career in theatre arts.
 Her first big break came with a role in Arsenic and Old Lace at Toronto's historic Royal Alexandra Theatre.
 From there, she went on to perform in theatres across the country, in works that ranged from classical tragedies to modern comedies.

-She originated the role of Marilla Cuthbert in both the Canadian and London West End productions of Anne of Green Gables, and was later a regular on the CBC’s Road to Avonlea, and appeared in many other roles in film and television.
+She originated the role of Marilla Cuthbert in both the Canadian and London West End productions of Anne of Green Gables, and was later a regular on the CBC's Road to Avonlea, and appeared in many other roles in film and television.

-Larry Mann played good-natured pirate Cap'n Scuttlebutt.
-In Canada, the Cap’n was a live character, unlike the American Cap’n, which was a puppet.
+Larry D. Mann played good-natured pirate Cap'n Scuttlebutt.
+In Canada, the Cap'n was a live character, unlike the American Cap'n, which was a puppet.
 Mann was also the voice of Flub-a-Dub on the show.

 Mann was a character actor whose face and acting were often recognizable.
 Born in Toronto on December 18, 1922, Mann was a disc jockey on radio station 1050 CHUM before he began his acting career.
-In his four decades of performing, Mann’s many credits included Get Smart, Gunsmoke, The Man from Uncle, Hill Street Blues, and The Dukes of Hazzard, to mention just a few of his TV appearances.
+In his four decades of performing, Mann's many credits included Get Smart, Gunsmoke, The Man from Uncle, Hill Street Blues, and The Dukes of Hazzard, to mention just a few of his TV appearances.
 Two of his most prominent movie roles were In the Heat of the Night (1967) and The Sting (1973).
 Larry Mann died in Los Angeles California on January 6, 2014, at the age of 91.